 A.3.1.
 This chapter of the safety analysis report should provide information on the geological, seismological, hydrological and meteorological characteristics of the site and the vicinity, in conjunction with present and projected population distributions, land use, site activities and planning controls.
 The purpose is to indicate how these site characteristics have influenced the design of the research reactor and the operating criteria, and to show the adequacy of the site characteristics from the safety point of view.
-Additional information on siting is provided in section 5 of Ref.SSR-3 [2].
+Additional information on siting is provided in section 5 of Ref.
+[2].

 A.3.2.
-Information should be provided in sufficient detail to support the analysis and conclusions of Chapter 16 of the safety analysis report, to demonstrate that the research reactor can be safely operated at the proposed site.
-For many low power research reactors including critical facilities, and subcritical assemblies, which present very limited hazards, the amount of detail provided in this chapter can be substantially reduced.
-In addition, most of the details described below related to geology and seismology, meteorology, hydrology and oceanography, radiological impact, adequacy of the site for emergency measures may not be required for subcritical assemblies.
+Information should be provided in sufficient detail to support the analysis and conclusions of Chapter 16 of the safety analysis report, to demonstrate that the reactor can be safely operated at the proposed site.
+For many low power research reactors, which present very limited hazards, the amount of detail provided in this chapter can be substantially reduced.